pnnl/cactus/README.md

 The default `PyTorch` version is compiled for `cuda` 12.1 (or cpu for non-cuda systems).
 If you want to install for an older version of `cuda`, you should install from source and edit the `pyproject.toml` file at the `[[tool.rye.sources]]` section before installing.
 But be aware `vllm` may not work properly for older versions of `PyTorch`.

+Note: `cactus` currently only supports Python versions `3.10`-`3.12`.
+Ensure you are using one of these versions before installation.

 Alternatively for development, you can install in an editable configuration using:

 ```bash